DanielTockan/Skii/README.md

 The two "if" statements within "modifyUser" function, then conducted the following checks:
 - The latter checked whether the user ID retrieved from the secure route matches that of the user that they are trying to edit.
 If not, access to the route was blocked
-- The former checed whether a valid user is logged in to begin with.
+- The former checked whether a valid user is logged in to begin with.
 If not, once again, access to the route was blocked

 The secure route was used across many other routes in our back-end for the following uses:
 - Creating, updating and deleting comments
-- Adding and removing favourite resorts to a user profiel
+- Adding and removing favourite resorts to a user profile

 Before proceeding to the front-end build, all controllers were tested on the back-end using Insomnia.
-This was a paired excercise carried out by Kasjan and myself.
+This was a paired exercise carried out by Kasjan and myself.

 Making reference to the "modifyUser" function once again, the following test was carried out to ensure that the OBJECT/USER (WHICH ONE??) level permissions worked as expected.